 - WikiHow.
 This WikiHow on ordering food in Germany has handy pictures to help guide you through the steps.

 Now you can impress any German waiters you may come across on your travels!
 Is anyone else’s tummy rumbling?

 And One More Thing...

-FluentU brings native videos within reach using interactive transcripts.
+Watching a fun video, but having trouble understanding it?
+FluentU brings native videos within reach with interactive subtitles.

-Learn all the vocabulary in any video with FluentU’s Learn Mode.
-Simply swipe left or right to see more examples of the word you’re on.
+And FluentU isn't just for watching videos.
+It's a complete platform for learning.
+It's designed to effectively teach you all the vocabulary from any video.
+Swipe left or right to see more examples of the word you're on.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.